FbF/Laravel-Blog/README.md

 http://administrator.frozennode.com/docs/installation

 A ready-to-use model config file for the Post model (posts.php) is provided in the src/config/administrator directory of the package, which you can copy into the app/config/administrator directory (or whatever you set as the model_config_path in the administrator config file).

+## Faker seed

+The package comes with a seed that can populate the table with a whole bunch of sample posts.
+There are some configuration options for the seed in the config file.
+To run it:

+    php artisan db:seed --class="Fbf\LaravelBlog\PostTableFakeSeeder"